I Can't Stop Feeling

 "I Can't Stop Feeling" is a song by German girl group Queensberry.
-It was written by Teemu Brunila and Kid Crazy and produced by John McLaughlin and Dave James for their debut album Volume I (2008).
+It was written by Teemu Brunila and Erik "Kid Crazy" Nyholm and produced by John McLaughlin and Dave James for their debut album Volume I (2008).
 Serving as their debut, it was released as a double A-side, backed with their 2008 promotional debut single "No Smoke", on 20 February 2009.
 The ballad reached the top thirty of the German Singles Chart.